Lady Agnes Stewart

-Lady Agnes Stewart (died 1557) was a Scottish noble.
+Lady Agnes Stewart (1480–1557) was a Scottish noble, a cousin of King James IV of Scotland.
 She was born the illegitimate daughter of James Stewart, 1st Earl of Buchan and Margaret Murray.
-On 31 October 1552 she was legitimized, confirmed by Queen Mary of Guise under the Great Seal of Scotland.
+On 31 October 1552, she was legitimized under the Great Seal of Scotland.

 Marriages

 Lady Agnes Stewart married first Adam Hepburn, 2nd Earl of Bothwell in August 1511 (killed at the Battle of Flodden on 9 September 1513), secondly Alexander Home, 3rd Lord Home (executed on 8 October 1516), thirdly Robert Maxwell, 5th Lord Maxwell (died 9 July 1546), and fourthly Cuthbert Ramsay, a burgess of Edinburgh, who survived her.
 She died in February, 1557.

 Agnes Stewart was known as Lady Bothwell, or the Countess of Bothwell after her first marriage; as Lady Home during her second marriage; as Lady Maxwell during her third marriage.
 During her marriage to Cuthbert Ramsay she used one of her previous titles.
 Women in early modern Scotland did not use their husband's surnames after marriage.

 In December 1520, Margaret Tudor, the widow of James IV of Scotland who had married the Earl of Angus, granted Agnes Stewart the forest stead lands of Tinnis and the tower and place of Tynnis, with the adjacent forest stead of Deuchar.